zeljkoobrenovic/grounded-architecture/_posts/2022-03-17-ai-operating-model.markdown

 RAG is vital for **making GenAI outputs trustworthy,** accurate, and relevant to the specific business context.
 It helps reduce AI "hallucinations" (incorrect or nonsensical outputs), ensures decisions are based on verified knowledge, and strengthens the data-driven foundation of Grounded Architecture.

 <br>
-## Integrating GenAI with Grounded Architecture: Connecting Capabilities to the Framework
+## Integrating GenAI with Grounded Architecture

 I see a great potential of Generative AI has to enhance the architecture practice within the Grounded Architecture framework, particularly in areas like data analysis, knowledge sharing, and operational efficiency (see Figure 1).